wdale2011/interview-exercises/company-tree/README.md

 ### Bonus 2

-Allow users to edit an employee, including their name, job title, and email
+Allow users to edit an employee, including their name, job title, email, and reports to

 ### Bonus 3